mzazon/awesome-cloud-projects/azure/video-content-processing-workflows-container-instances-logic-apps/video-content-processing-workflows-container-instances-logic-apps.md

 ## Prerequisites

 1. Azure subscription with appropriate permissions for Container Instances, Logic Apps, Event Grid, and Blob Storage
-2. Azure CLI v2 installed and configured (or Azure CloudShell)
+2. Azure CLI v2.57.0 or later installed and configured (or Azure CloudShell)
 3. Basic understanding of containerization concepts and FFmpeg video processing
 4. Familiarity with Logic Apps workflow design and Azure Event Grid event-driven patterns
 5. Estimated cost: $20-50 for resources created during this recipe (varies by processing volume)